ms/buildtogether.tech/10-comfortable/index.md

     up, I discovered that taking my hands away from the keyboard for a few moments to scribble something down provided welcome relief.
 I also quickly discovered that the odds of me being able to read my own notes the next day rose dramatically if I used gridded paper to line them up.
+Younger programmers (which from my point of view is most programmers these days) may prefer to use an online note-taking app or something on their phone.

 4. A heavy mug for coffee or tea.
 :   I don't know why, but a styrofoam cup, or a normal teacup, just isn't as